memgraph/docs/docs/reference-guide/graph-algorithms.md

 RETURN *;
 ```

-Similarly to the previous example, this query finds all shortest path between
+Similar to the previous example, this query finds all the shortest paths between
 nodes `a` and `b`.
 Length restriction offers the opportunity to prevent expanding
-paths with provided number of hops, in this example it is 12.
+paths with a provided number of hops, in this example, it is 12.

-All shortest paths expansion uses expression which is evaluated on each step which
+All shortest path expansion uses an expression which is evaluated on each step and
 determines the weight of the current expansion.
 To match the algorithm requirements,
 the weights need to be positive.
 Implementation allows duration and numeric numbers
 to be used as weights.